Geometric Kernels in COMSOL Multiphysics®

 The Mathematician Behind the Scenes

 Geometric kernels can be configured to do different tasks.
-To ensure the best possible performance, the COMSOL software provides not one, but two kernels.
+To ensure the best possible performance, COMSOL Multiphysics provides not one but two kernels.
 It includes the COMSOL kernel, which works best with geometry created in the software.
-To handle imported CAD geometry, the CAD Import Module and LiveLink™ for CAD products package a dedicated geometric kernel, the Parasolid® kernel (called the CAD Import Module kernel in the UI).
+To handle imported CAD geometry, the CAD Import Module; Design Module; and LiveLink™ for CAD products, which you can view in the COMSOL® Software Product Suite, package a dedicated geometric kernel, the Parasolid® kernel (called the CAD kernel in the user interface).

 The Parasolid® kernel provides repair functionality for imported CAD designs.
 It also includes functionality that enables simplification of the geometry — to delete fillets or holes, for example.
 There is more to it than the repair and defeaturing of imported objects, however.
-The usual geometry operations are also implemented by the Parasolid® kernel.
+The Parasolid® kernel also powers the geometric modeling functionality included with the Design Module, such as creating lofted surfaces, creating fillets and chamfers on 3D objects, generating the midsurface of solid objects, and adding material to surfaces to create a solid.
+Last but not least, the usual geometry operations are also implemented by the Parasolid® kernel.
 This means that even when using this kernel, we can create and modify geometry, including imported CAD objects.

 Removing holes and other details from a geometry during defeaturing.

 When we install COMSOL Multiphysics® with a license that includes the CAD Import Module, Design Module, or one of the LiveLink™ products for CAD, the Parasolid® kernel is set to default when starting a new model.
 However, we can easily change this setting in the Preferences window.